 Take this example further: you can quickly log in and access all of your emails from any computer system.
 Laptop, or even smartphone.
 Cloud computing is the only way to achieve this.
-Many consumers, however, are unaware that, despite being kept in the “cloud,” data must still be physically store on a device somewhere, whether on flash or a traditional hard disc drive because the firms that provide this service require large servers to hold the data.
-The vast warehouses that are normally pack with data servers that operate 24X7X365 are commonly refer to as “server farms,” and these are essentially the vast warehouses that are pack with data servers that run 24X7X365.
+Many consumers, however, are unaware that, despite being kept in the “cloud,” data must still be physically stored on a device somewhere, whether on flash or a traditional hard disc drive because the firms that provide this service require large servers to hold the data.
+The vast warehouses that are normally packed with data servers that operate 24X7X365 are commonly referred to as “server farms,” and these are essentially the vast warehouses that are packed with data servers that run 24X7X365.

 Advantages of Cloud:

-This computing technology represents a significant shift in the way systems are deploy in the real world.
+This computing technology represents a significant shift in the way systems are deployed in the real world.
 The popularity and trend of the Internet.
-As well as the expansion of several well-known global corporations, permitted the huge cloud computing technology.
-The principles of “pay-as-you-go,” “infinite scale architecture,” and “universal system available with high-speed and precision” make cloud computing a reality for users.
+As well as the expansion of several well-known global corporations permitted the huge cloud computing technology.
+The principles of “pay-as-you-go,” “infinite scale architecture,” and “universal system available with high speed and precision” make cloud computing a reality for users.

 How has cloud computing changed?

-Individual software applications are going to grow larger and more complicate as they are built to make use of the massive armadas of hardware available via clouds.
+Individual software applications are going to grow larger and more complicated as they are built to make use of the massive armadas of hardware available via clouds.
 As individual programs grow in size and complexity.
 The software development process will emphasize modular software.
-Huge applications having components that can be change without shutting down the program.
+Huge applications have components that can be changed without shutting down the program.
 As a result, cloud applications will necessitate a shift in programming mindset, particularly when interacting with numerous clouds.

 According to Merrill, the software could take on characteristics similar.
 To those found in social-media programs like Facebook as a result of the modular shift.
 According to their demands, programs might develop automated, albeit brief, linkages between parts of hardware and software.
 In other words, a data center’s architecture and software will adapt to the work at hand.
 Rather than the other way around.